input-output-hk/partner-chains/primitives/chain-params/readme.md

 Each instance of chain has its parameters, that are serialized and applied to the smart contracts on-chain code.
 This means that values of the parameters influence the behavior and hashes of the smart contracts.

-The structure provided in this crate matches the reference chain parameters used in `trustless-sidechain`.
+The structure provided in this crate matches the reference chain parameters used in `partner-chains-smart-contracts`.

 **Each partner chain can have its own `SidechainParam` struct.**